rianelis/GCP/google-cloudskillsboost/PCA/GSP321 - Develop your Google Cloud Network: Challenge Lab/readme.md

 Connecting to database with SQL user [root].Enter password: password
 ```

-- The GRANT ALL PRIVILEGES command in MySQL 5.7 should be correctly formatted and it's important to first create the user before granting privileges.
-The IDENTIFIED BY clause should be part of the CREATE USER statement, not the GRANT statement.
-Here's how you can adjust your commands:
+- The GRANT ALL PRIVILEGES command in MySQL 8.0.
 ```
 CREATE DATABASE wordpress;
 CREATE USER "wp_user"@"%" IDENTIFIED BY "stormwind_rules";